abarbu/objectnet-template-pytorch/README.md

 # Overview
-This repository contains instructions on how to build a docker image using the PyTorch deep learning framework for the [ObjectNet Challenge](https://www.synapse.org/#!Synapse:syn21445379/wiki/).
+This repository contains instructions on how to build a docker image using the PyTorch deep learning framework for the [ObjectNet Challenge](https://www.synapse.org/#!Synapse:syn21445379/wiki/)**###AS Update to EvalAI**.
 It assumes you already have a pre-trained PyTorch model which you intend to submit for evaluation to the ObjectNet Challenge.

-If your model is built using a different framework the docker template provided will require additional customisation, instructions for which are provided in section B of [Docker Image Creation](https://www.synapse.org/#!Synapse:syn21445379/wiki/601552).
+If your model is built using a different framework the docker template provided will require additional customisation, instructions for which are provided in section B of [Docker Image Creation](https://www.synapse.org/#!Synapse:syn21445379/wiki/601552)**###AS Update to EvalAI**.

 If you are not familiar with docker here are instructions on how to [install docker](https://docs.docker.com/install/), along with a [quick start guide](https://docs.docker.com/get-started/).